Persistent Laplacians: properties, algorithms and implications: Introduction

 \section{Introduction}

-The combinatorial graph Laplace operator has been a fundamental object in the analysis of and optimization on graphs.
-Its spectral structure has been widely used in graph optimization problems (e.g, spectral clustering \cite{chung1997sgt,LeeGT12,ng2002sca,uvon}), solving systems of equations e.g., \cite{KMP12,livne2012lean,spielman2004nearly,Vishnoi13}, and it is also connected to circuit network theory via the notion of effective resistance \cite{Bollobas98,dorfler2012kron,lyons2017probability,spielman2011graph}.
-There is also a topological view of the graph Laplacian by considering the boundary operators and specific inner product on the chain groups \cite{lim2020hodge}.
-This allows the extension of graph Laplacian to the more general $q$-th combinatorial Laplace operator $\Delta_q^K$ for a simplicial complex $K$; e.g, \cite{goldberg2002combinatorial,horak2013spectra}, to which the standard graph Laplace operator is simply the 0-th case (when $q=0$).
-It connects to the topology of the input complex via the Hodge Decomposition, which implies that the rank of the null space of the $q$-th combinatorial Laplacian equals to the rank of the $q$-th (co-)homology group of $K$ under real coefficients.
-The high-dimensional combinatorial Laplacian (and variants) have received attention in recent years; see e.g. \cite{goldberg2002combinatorial,GundertS14,gundert2015higher,MW09}.
-The recent work of \cite{kook2018simplicial} also aims to extend the related concept, effective resistance from circuit theory, to the high dimensional case.
+The combinatorial graph Laplacian, as an operator on functions defined on the vertex set of a graph, is a fundamental object in the analysis of and optimization on graphs.
+Its spectral properties are widely used in graph optimization problems (e.g, spectral clustering \cite{chung1997sgt,LeeGT12,ng2002sca,uvon}) and in the efficient solution of systems of equations, cf. \cite{KMP12,livne2012lean,spielman2004nearly,Vishnoi13}.
+The graph Laplacian is also connected to network circuit theory via the notion of \emph{effective resistance} \cite{Bollobas98,dorfler2012kron,lyons2017probability,spielman2011graph}.

+There is also an algebraic topology view of the graph Laplacian which arises through considering boundary operators and specific inner products defined on simplicial (co)chain groups \cite{chung1997sgt}.
+This permits extending the graph Laplacian to a more general operator, the $q$-th combinatorial Laplacian $\Delta_q^K$ on {the $q$-th (co)chain groups of} a given simplicial complex $K$ (see e.g., \cite{eckmann1944harmonische,duval2002shifted,goldberg2002combinatorial,horak2013spectra}), so that the standard graph Laplacian simply corresponds to the 0-th case.
+These ideas connect to the topology of the input simplicial complex via the so called \emph{combinatorial Hodge Theorem} \cite{eckmann1944harmonische}, which states that the nullity of the $q$-th combinatorial Laplacian is equal to the rank of the $q$-th cohomology group of $K$ with real coefficients, i.e. the $q$-th Betti number of $K$.
+See also \cite{horak2013spectra,lim2020hodge} for thorough expositions.

+The combinatorial Laplacian (and variants) have received a great deal of attention in recent years; see e.g. \cite{goldberg2002combinatorial,GundertS14,gundert2015higher,MW09}.
+For example, \cite{kook2018simplicial} aims to extend the related concept, effective resistance from network circuit theory, to this ``high dimensional" situation, whereas \cite{hansen2019toward,hansen2020laplacians} consider a spectral theory of cellular sheaves with applications to sparsification and synchronization problems.